 Another good news about WordPress is that it's one of the biggest platforms nowadays, so the online community and support is overflowing.

 There are hundreds of video tutorials on it and every possible plugin you may add in the future.
 So don't be afraid because you are covered 😉

-Let’s get into some important features of WordPress Dashboard.
+Let’s get into some important features of the WordPress Dashboard.

 The image below shows the home screen.
-You can customize this simply by selecting the “Screen Options” at the top-right corner in this screen.
+You can customize this simply by selecting “Screen Options” at the top-right corner of this screen.

 The priority is to change the structure of Permalinks from settings.
 You can find the option to customize this in Settings > Permalinks.